A strange time to talk about capital gains tax on gilts1 – after two years of historic losses from government bonds!

 Don’t worry if talk about ‘curves’ and whatnot is a bit over your head.

-The important point is that the green line – the YTM available now – is above zero for all but the very shortest duration index-linked gilts.
+The important point is that the green line – the YTM available after the sell-off in linkers – is above zero for all but the shortest duration index-linked gilts.

-In contrast the yellow line shows that just one month ago index-linked gilts were priced to deliver a negative return.
+In contrast the yellow line shows that previously index-linked gilts were priced to deliver a negative return.

-This shift is why your existing UK government bonds are in the red.
-But it’s also why returns should be much better from here.
+But it’s also why longer-term returns should be much better now.

 Capital gains and coupons

-What’s more, if you’re an active investor and you’re thinking about buying gilts for tactical reasons to take advantage of these shifts, then you need to think a bit more about their return profile.
+If you’re an active investor and you’re thinking about buying gilts for tactical reasons to exploit these shifts, you need to consider their return profile.

-If however you struggle to fill your ISAs and SIPPS, then you can skip the rest of this article.
-(Just buy your gilts inside tax shelters, where they are safe from income tax too.)
+However if you struggle to fill your ISAs and SIPP, then you might skip the rest of this article.
+Buy your gilts inside tax shelters, where they are safe from income tax too, and fill your allowances!

 Gilts versus gilt funds: Note that when I say gilts are capital gains tax-free, I’m referring to individual gilts.
 Gilt funds are a different matter – they are liable for capital gains tax – and index-linked gilt funds differ slightly again.
 See our article on how bonds and bond funds are taxed.

-Remember there are two components to the return from gilts.
+Remember there are two components to the return you earn from gilts.

 This is the fixed interest coupon the gilt pays every year.
 It varies by individual gilt issued.